Anchor Shackles: The $15 Insurance Policy

 The bottom line?
 Check fit before you buy.
 The dimensions of chains with the same nominal size can vary, so you may have to cut a link off and try it with your anchor to find the right match.

-The accompanying table gives the average results in our testing of 5/16-inch or 8-millimeter short-link chain.
+The accompanying table gives the average results in our testing of 5/16-in. or 8-mm short-link chain.
 (See PS January 2015 online.)
-Broadly speaking, we found the following ultimate tensile stress failures (actual breaking strength) for chain, by grade: G30, 9,000 pounds; G40, 9,300 pounds; G43, 12,000 pounds; and G70, about 15,000 pounds.
+Broadly speaking, we found the following ultimate tensile stress failures (actual breaking strength) for chain, by grade: G30, 9,000 lb.; G40, 9,300 lb.; G43, 12,000 lb.; and G70, about 15,000 lb.

 Campbell

 Campbell has an extensive range of drop-forged, carbon steel, Grade A shackles, and a very limited range of galvanized, alloy steel, Grade B shackles.
-The stronger, Grade B shackles are available only in sizes starting at 3/8-inch, increasing to half-inch, and then increasing in quarter-inch increments.
+The stronger, Grade B shackles are available only in sizes starting at 3/8-in., increasing to half-inch, and then increasing in quarter-inch increments.
 The Grade B shackles have an orange pin.

-Bottom line: Campbells safety factor appears to be slightly optimistic, but this was, overall, the strongest shackle in our test.
-Its Recommended.
+Bottom line: Campbell’s safety factor appears to be slightly optimistic, but this was, overall, the strongest shackle in our test.
+It’s Recommended.

 Crosby

 Bottom line: Crosby is a recognized leader in this field and fared well in our test.
-Its Recommended.
+It’s Recommended.

 Peerless